nextflow-io/nextflow/docs/vscode.md

 }
 ```

-To ease the migration of existing scripts, the language server will only report warnings for Groovy-style type annotations and implicit variable declarations (in processes and workflows).
+To ease the migration of existing scripts, the language server only reports warnings for Groovy-style type annotations and implicit variable declarations (in processes and workflows).
 These warnings will become errors in the future.

 :::{note}
 Type annotations and static type checking will be addressed in a future version of the Nextflow language specification.